 Meet our newest Board members!

-Welcome to Sarah Mukasa and Elina Margarita Castillo Jiménez as our newest Board members!
+Welcome to Ȃurea Mouzinho and Leila Hessini as our newest Board members!

-The years ahead will see us through the end of our current strategic plan and the development and launch of our next strategic plan - a critical process for board engagement and direction, especially in such a rapidly evolving context.
-We are excited to benefit from the wealth of skills, insights and experiences that Sarah and Elina will bring to our work.
+The years ahead will see us through the launch of our new strategic plan and the next AWID Forum - a critical process for board engagement and direction, especially in such a rapidly evolving context.
+We are excited to benefit from the wealth of skills, insights and experiences that Ȃurea and Leila will bring to our work.

 We would also like to express our appreciation for the contributions of our departing Board members who have served AWID over the past several years.

-Meerim Ilyas, Nukila Evanty, Robyn Charlery-White, and Charlotte Bunch helped us oversee the development of our current strategic plan and AWID’s transition to co-leadership.
-They supported our navigation of the complex decisions around the AWID Forum, and contributed to deepening our Board learning and development.
+Nidhi Goyal and Diakhoumba Gassama helped oversee the implementation of our current strategic plan and AWID’s transition to co-leadership.
+They supported our navigation through our recent leadership transition and contributed to deepening our Board learning and development.